felipeeflores/search-app/README.md

 ### Running queries

-Console application is simple and search query can sometimes been misinterpreted or misread by the enviorment.
+Console application is simple and search query can sometimes be misinterpreted or misread by the environment.
 However, it is perfectly functional.
 To run a search simply enter a query according to the DSL described above or type `help` for some usage documentation and query samples.